fulhack-io/alpine-node/README.md

-modules, then my suggestion is to run `npm install` locally *before* running `docker build` (and make sure `node_modules` isn't in your `.dockerignore`) – then you don't need an `npm install` step in your Dockerfile and you don't need `npm` installed in your Docker image – so you can use one of the smaller `base*` images.
+modules, then my suggestion is to run `npm install` locally *before* running `docker build` (and make sure `node_modules` isn't in your `.dockerignore`) – then you don't need an `npm install` step in your Dockerfile and you don't need `npm` installed in your Docker image.

-    FROM mhart/alpine-node:base-6
-    # FROM mhart/alpine-node:6
+    FROM fulhack/rpi-alpine-node:6

     WORKDIR /src
     ADD . .